Iván Cepeda: Early career

+Human rights activism
-Cepeda would later distance himself from the Colombian Communist Party, a party he was active in during his adolescence, and in 1990 would join the M-19 Alliance party.
-Following his father's assassination, he created the Manuel Cepeda Foundation together with his wife, Claudia Girón, to identify the perpetrator of crime.

-Cepeda would later found the National Movement for Victims, made up of 17 organizations that sought justice for crimes that occurred during the armed conflict in the 1980s and 1990s.
+Following his father's assassination, Cepeda created the Manuel Cepeda Foundation with his then-wife, Claudia Girón, to identify the perpetrator.
+In 2003 Cepeda and others founded the National Movement for Victims of State Crimes, made up of 17 organizations that sought justice for crimes that occurred during the armed conflict in the 1980s and 1990s.
 This led to increased violent threats against Cepeda, leading him to go into exile in France in 2000.
-While in France, he received a master's degree in human rights from the University of Lyon.
 He would later return to Colombia in 2003 to resume his work advocating for victims of state and paramilitary violence in Colombia.

+Cepeda has worked to promote the memory of Patriotic Union members killed by the Colombian state since 1984, regarded by institutions such as the National Center for Historical Memory as victims of a political genocide.
+He bases his stance on the defense of human rights and peace processes.
+He has lived in exile on several occasions.

+During the start of Gustavo Petro's presidency, he served as a peace talk facilitator with far-left Marxist–Leninist guerrilla groups such as FARC and ELN.

 Political career

-In 2009, Cepeda formally entered the realm of electoral politics, standing for the Chamber of Representatives in the 2010 legislative elections.
-He received over 35,000 votes and was elected to the body as a member of the Alternative Democratic Pole.

-In 2014, Cepeda chose to run for Senate, receiving a total of 84,126 votes and getting elected.
-Cepeda would be reelected in 2018, winning 77,842 votes that cycle.
-Cepeda was reelected in 2022.